-We tested and then placed reliance on the relevant general IT controls associated with the internal claims processing system.
+In conjunction with our IT specialists, we tested and placed reliance on the relevant general IT controls associated with the internal claims processing system.

 We adopted a controls reliance approach for claims and reserving business processes and tested controls over claim liabilities, including those over the critical reserving assumptions.